 - * Print a String and then terminate the line.
 This method behaves as

-- * though it invokes {@link #print(String)}
+- * though it invokes {@link #print(String)} and then

-- * {@link #println()}
+- * {@link #println()}.

 - *